 Frequently Asked Questions

-Can a trademark last forever?
+Q) Can a trademark last forever?

 Yes, technically, as long as you maintain and renew your registration every 10 years, your trademark can last indefinitely.